 Tamela R. McDonald is a Licensed Professional Counselor (LPC), Certified Professional Counselors Supervisor (CPCS), National Certified Counselor (NCC), Clinical Certified Mental Health Counselor (CCMHC) and Sexuality Educator specializing in individual, couples and group therapy.

-With over 10 years experience as a therapist; over 20 years experience as a sexuality educator and as a graduate of Troy University specializing in Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Rational Emotive Behavior Therapy (REBT) and Sexuality Studies; she is currently serving as private practitioner working with a broad spectrum of clients.
-Among her areas of expertise are Postpartum Depression, Anxiety, Sexual Dysfunctions.
+With over 10 years experience as a therapist; over 20 years experience as a sexuality educator and as a graduate of Troy University specializing in Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Rational Emotive Behavior Therapy (REBT) and Eye Movement Desensitization and Reprocessing (EMDR).
+Sexuality Studies; she is currently serving as a private practitioner working with a broad spectrum of clients.
+Among her areas of expertise are Postpartum Depression, Anxiety, and Sexual dysfunction.